terence/aws-automation/README.md

 - Script Dynamo Infrastructure State management
 - Script Lambdas to test the infrastructure and environment + SNS + Dynamo update

+# Related
+- AWS Config can be used for resource inventory